Faceted proustite, 2.58 cts. Photo © Joel E. Arem, PhD, FGA. Used with permission.

 Custom shield-cut proustite, 5.46 cts, 10.5 x 8.7 mm, Chanarcillo, Chile. © The Gem Trader.
 Used with permission.

-This material has a bright red streak.
-Please note: don’t conduct streak testing on finished gems.
-Test material in inconspicuous spots as a last resort for identification purposes only.
+Proustite is one of the few gemstones that has a bright red streak.
+However, don't conduct streak testing on finished gems.
+Test this material in inconspicuous spots as a last resort for identification purposes only.

 Scientists have synthesized crystal proustites for research into optic mixing and lasers.
 This lab-created material may appear faceted in collections of rare and unusual gems.